Skip to main content

 • description: Detailed signal description

-• signal_type: Type of signal (marketplace, custom, owned)
+• signal_type: Type of signal.
+One of:

 • deployments: Array of destination deployments